AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-04-06-linkup-custom-control-to-ngcontrol-ngmodel.markdown

 **What did I just see, man?
 My eyes are bleeding!**

 Don't panic!
 We will have a brief look at what just happened.
-But first it is perhaps interesting to state the following:
+But first it is perhaps important to state the following:

-1. By using native `HTML` form elements in your code, you are avoiding having to write this code.
-Always consider this first.
+1. By using native **HTML** form elements in your code, you are avoiding having to write this code.
+Always consider using them first.
-2. For the cases where you need more power and want to create your own custom form control, **Angular 2** gives you all you need to make it work!
+2. For the cases where you dor need more power and want to create your own custom form control, **Angular 2** gives you all you need to make it work!

 So let us dive into the code...

-**NG_VALUE_ACCESSOR and multi-provider: The glue**
+**NG_VALUE_ACCESSOR and the multi-provider: The glue**

 As you know, we can register multi-providers in **Angular 2**.
-In short, it is possible to extend existing providers to avoid the duplicate provider issues.
-And for the communication to work we need to tell the **NG_VALUE-ACCESSOR** token inside **Angular 2** that our class exists and has got something to say to the data bindings.
+In short, it is possible to extend existing providers to avoid duplicate providers from clashing.
+And for this communication to work we need to tell the **NG_VALUE_ACCESSOR** token inside **Angular 2** that our class exists and has got something to say to the data bindings.

 That we do with: